moiseevigor/elliptic/README.md

 `ELLIPTIC3` uses Gauss-Legendre 10 points quadrature template described in [3] to determine the value of the Incomplete Elliptic Integral of the Third Kind (see [1, 2]).

-*General definition:
+### General definition:

 ```
 Pi(u,m,c) = int(1/((1 - c*sin(t)^2)*sqrt(1 - m*sin(t)^2)), t=0..u)
 ```

 Tables generating code ([1](http://code.google.com/p/elliptic/wiki/elliptic#References), pp. 625-626):
 ```
-[= meshgrid(0:15:90, 0:15:90, 0:0.1:1);
+[phi,alpha,c] = meshgrid(0:15:90, 0:15:90, 0:0.1:1);
 Pi = elliptic3(pi/180*phi, sin(pi/180*alpha).^2, c);  % values of integrals
 ```

 ## ELLIPTIC123: Complete and Incomplete Elliptic Integrals of the First, Second, and Third Kind

-[http://code.google.com/p/elliptic/source/browse/trunk/elliptic123.m ELLIPTIC123](phi,alpha,c]) is a wrapper around the different elliptic integral functions, providing a unified interface and greater range of input parameters.
+`ELLIPTIC123` is a wrapper around the different elliptic integral functions, providing a unified interface and greater range of input parameters.
 (Unlike ELLIPKE, ELLIPTIC12 and ELLIPTIC3, which all require a phase between zero and pi/2 and a parameter between zero and one.)

-`[= ELLIPTIC123(m)` — complete Elliptic Integrals of the first and second kind.
+`[F,E] = ELLIPTIC123(m)` — complete Elliptic Integrals of the first and second kind.

-`[F,E](F,E]) = ELLIPTIC123(b,m)` — incomplete Elliptic Integrals of the first and second kind.
+`[F,E] = ELLIPTIC123(b,m)` — incomplete Elliptic Integrals of the first and second kind.

-`[= ELLIPTIC123(m,n)` — complete Elliptic Integrals of the first to third kind.
+`[F,E,PI] = ELLIPTIC123(m,n)` — complete Elliptic Integrals of the first to third kind.

-`[F,E,PI](F,E,PI]) = ELLIPTIC123(b,m,n)` — incomplete Elliptic Integrals of the first to third kind.
+`[F,E,PI] = ELLIPTIC123(b,m,n)` — incomplete Elliptic Integrals of the first to third kind.

 The order of the input arguments has been chosen to be consistent with the pre-existing `elliptic12` and `elliptic3` functions.

-This function is still under development and its results are not always well-defined or even able to be calculated (especially for the third elliptic integral with n>1).
+This function is still under development and its results are not always well-defined or even able to be calculated (especially for the third elliptic integral with `n>1`).
 Please see the documentation for further details.

 ## INVERSELLIPTIC2: INVERSE Incomplete Elliptic Integrals of the Second Kind

-[INVERSELLIPTIC2](http://code.google.com/p/elliptic/source/browse/trunk/inverselliptic2.m) evaluates the value of the INVERSE Incomplete Elliptic Integrals of the Second Kind.
+`INVERSELLIPTIC2` evaluates the value of the INVERSE Incomplete Elliptic Integrals of the Second Kind.

-INVERSELLIPTIC2 uses the method described by Boyd J. P. to determine the value of the inverse Incomplete Elliptic Integrals of the Second Kind using the “Empirical” initialization to the Newton’s iteration method [7](http://code.google.com/p/elliptic/wiki/elliptic#References).
+`INVERSELLIPTIC2` uses the method described by Boyd J. P. to determine the value of the inverse Incomplete Elliptic Integrals of the Second Kind using the “Empirical” initialization to the Newton’s iteration method [7](http://code.google.com/p/elliptic/wiki/elliptic#References).

 Elliptic integral of the second kind:

 ```
 E(phi,m) = int(sqrt(1-m*sin(t)^2), t=0..phi);
 ```

 “Empirical” initialization [7](http://code.google.com/p/elliptic/wiki/elliptic#References):

 ```
 T0(z,m) = pi/2 + sqrt(r)/(theta − pi/2)
 ```

 where

 ```
 z \in [E(pi/2,m)](−E(pi/2,m),)x[1](0,) - value of the entire parameter space
 r = sqrt((1-m)^2 + zeta^2)